The Mazenod College Library

 - informing students that intellectual freedom and access to information involves rights and responsibilities essential to effective and responsible citizenship and participation in society.

-8.00am to 4.30pm Monday-Thursday, Friday 8.00 am – 3.30pm.
-Students are encouraged to use the facilities to do homework, relax with chess or read before and after school.
+Students are encouraged to use the library facilities throughout the school day to study, do homework, relax with chess or read.

 The collection consists of a wide-ranging selection of physical and digital resources.
-New material is continually being purchased to fulfil current curriculum requirements and to keep up with current fiction recommendations for adolescents.
-The Library collection supports the curriculum by providing resources to complement the teaching program.
+New material is continually being purchased to fulfill current curriculum requirements and to keep up with current fiction recommendations for adolescents.
+The library collection supports the curriculum by providing resources to complement the teaching program.

-The Library was refurbished in 2018 and is now a modern, flexible learning space with individual and group areas designed to accommodate a range of learning models.
-The reading area is comfortable and relaxed to encourage individual reading.
-The Library is well used by students throughout the day with full wireless access and integration with the College network.
+The library was built in 2018 and is a modern, flexible learning space with individual and group areas designed to accommodate a range of learning models.
+The reading area is comfortable and relaxed to encourage individual reading and the multimedia studio provides a soundproof recording space.
+The Library is well used by students throughout the day with full wireless access and integration with the college network.

-Students have access to 60 portable computers and 28 iPads in addition to a range of digital cameras, recorders, Kindles and other tools.
+Students have access to a range of digital cameras, recorders and other tools.
 Electronic encyclopedias, newspaper and academic databases, and ebook resources are accessible from school or home via the Library Homepage.
 Students can also access digital videos through the Clickview Digital Video Library via their individual school login.

-The College has a rich culture of reading supported by collaboration between Library staff and the English faculty.
+The college has a rich culture of reading supported by collaboration between library staff and the english faculty.
 Regular reading classes for students in Years 7 to 9 provide students with opportunities to read from a broad range of literature specifically selected to appeal to the adolescent reader.
-A program of visiting authors and a Family Reading Evening all contribute to making reading a lifestyle at Mazenod College.
+A program of visiting authors and a Family Reading event all contribute to making reading a lifestyle at Mazenod College.
 Students are also encouraged to participate in the annual Victorian Premiers’ Reading Challenge.

 is open to all students and meets every Tuesday.
 The opportunity to share and discuss their reading enjoyment is popular with students and valuable in overcoming the lapse of interest that can accompany adolescence.
 Literature excursions and morning tea with visiting authors is a highlight for Book Club members.